lbica/exercises/README.md

 This service is the **ETL solution** for reading the input files (customers, products and order), apply the cleansing rules and load the currated data into a dimensional  model.
 However, in a real project the ingestion, cleansing/validation and results error including metadata  should be stored using a **Kimbal** approach with staging, core and mart layers or using a **Medalion** style: bronze, silver and gold layers.

-The etl-service consists of etl_task.py script that implmented many types of validation classified as following:
+etl-service is a restfull built using `Flask`  that exposes below mentioned methods.
+It consists of `app.py` script as entry point that implemented variuos validation types classified as following:

 | Name               | Type            | Description                                                                                                     |